Knowing the symptoms of ovarian cancer could save your life. Our video tells you more about the symptoms to look out

 Worried about your symptoms?

-If you regularly experience any one or more of these symptoms, which aren't normal for you, it's important that you book an appointment with your GP.
-It's unlikely that your symptoms are caused by a serious problem, but it's important to get checked out, even if they're mild.
+If you regularly experience any one or more of these symptoms, which aren't normal for you, it's important that you contact your GP.
+It's unlikely that your symptoms are caused by a serious problem but it's important to get checked out, even if they're mild.
 Your GP should order a CA125 blood test.
 They may also order ultrasound scans of your ovaries and tummy.